• Skip to main content

 • Chop the sweet potatoes, onion and peppers the night before.
 If you have a busy morning, chop everything up at night and then you can toss it all in the crock pot quickly before you head out the door.

-Bowls with slow cooker sweet potato veggie chili topped with cheese, jalapeño, corn chips and spoon inside bowl.
+Overhead view of bowl with slow cooker vegetarian chili topped with cheese, sour cream, jalapeño and spoon scooping into the bowl.

 Slow Cooker Sweet Potato Chili